codeigniter4/shield/README.md

 composer require codeigniter4/shield
 ```

-See the [docs](docs/index.md) for more specific instructions on installation and usage recommendations.
+See the <a href="https://codeigniter4.github.io/shield/" target="_blank">docs</a> for more specific instructions on installation and usage recommendations.

 ## Contributing